 The First National Bank Of Liberty

-The First National Bank Of Liberty in Missouri printed $244,650 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1887 and stopped printing money in 1935, which equals a 49 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Liberty issued 9 different types and denominations of national currency.
+The First National Bank Of Liberty in Nebraska printed $31,750 dollars worth of national currency.
+In the scheme of things, that is a very tiny output.
+Notes from this bank should be rare.
+This national bank opened in 1889 and stopped printing money in 1897, which equals a 9 year printing period.
+That is obviously a very short period of time.
+During its life, The First National Bank Of Liberty issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Liberty was located in Clay County.
-It was assigned charter number 3712.
+For the record, The First National Bank Of Liberty was located in Gage County.
+It was assigned charter number 4080.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Liberty in Missouri issued 1,430 sheets of $10 1882 brown back national bank notes.
-That sheet output number is small.
-Don’t expect too many of these to be available to collectors.
+The First National Bank Of Liberty in Nebraska issued 635 sheets of $10 1882 brown back national bank notes.
+Very few national banks issued such a small number of 1882 brown backs.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back